 Make sure that the snippet of your web page that Google shows in the search results is optimized for local SEO.
 You want to do that because Google will know you’re focusing on a local audience, but you also want to do that because your audience will recognize you as a local business.

 Your audience is searching for that hairdresser nearby, the bakery around the corner, or that carpenter that’ll come to their house.
 They’ll click on those results that indicate that they are situated in their proximity.
 That’s important for local search.
 Make sure your snippet is clear about where your business is.
 Make sure the title of your posts and pages is clear about that.
 Use the Yoast SEO snippet preview to see what your snippet will (probably) look like in the search results.

 Make an awesome first impression

 Once you’ve convinced people to click on your snippet in the search results, you should convince them to stay on your website (and to not click away).
 A high bounce rate will eventually result in lower rankings, so you want to make an awesome first impression.
 When you’re a therapist, a doctor, a hairdresser or a carpenter, you basically have to sell yourself.
 People want to know who they are dealing with.
-A good picture is key in making a strong first impression.
+A good picture is key to making a strong first impression.
 Your website should reflect your business.
-If you have a practice or a physical shop, make sure to publish some high quality optimized photos of your business – and perhaps your employees – on your website.
+If you have a practice or a physical shop, make sure to publish some high-quality optimized photos of your business – and perhaps your employees – on your website.
 Videos are also a great way to present your business to the audience.

 Write about your business!